JoshCheek/sublime-text-2-and-3-seeing-is-believing/README.md

 ## Installation

-You have 2 options for installing SeeingIsBelieving Plugin: using Git, or just downloading it.
+You have two options for installing the SeeingIsBelieving Plugin: using Git, or just downloading it.
 Then you will need to fix the settings.

 **Git**

 Open your terminal application and go to your Packages directory, whose location depends on your operating system:

-* OS X `cd ~/Library/Application\ Support/Sublime\ Text\ 2/Packages`
+* OS X - For Sublime Text 2 use `cd ~/Library/Application\ Support/Sublime\ Text\ 2/Packages`, and for Sublime Text 3 use `cd ~/Library/Application\ Support/Sublime\ Text\ 3/Packages`
-* Linux `cd ~/.Sublime\ Text 2/Packages/`
+* Linux - `cd ~/.Sublime\ Text 2/Packages/`
-* Windows `cd %APPDATA%/Sublime Text 2/Packages/`
+* Windows - `cd %APPDATA%/Sublime Text 2/Packages/`

 After this, you need to clone this repository: `git clone git://github.com/JoshCheek/sublime-text-2-seeing-is-believing.git SeeingIsBelieving`